-Clicking Sound Then Shutdown: Cracked Blower Catching on Housing
+Clicking Sound Then Shutdown: Cracked Blower Catching On Housing

 Case Details